-For further questions regarding our security measures or practices, contact EngageRocket below by entering your email address so we can send you a copy of our latest security whitepaper.
+For further questions regarding our security measures or practices, send us an email at email@example.com for us to share a copy of our latest security whitepaper.

 Customer information is collected through various mediums to improve the accuracy of our product.
 This personal information is collected by lawful and fair means and, where appropriate, with the knowledge or consent of the individual concerned.
 We will collect and use personal information solely for fulfilling those purposes specified by us and for other ancillary purposes, unless we obtain the consent of the individual concerned or as required by law.

 Are your responses anonymous?

 Information we collect from other sources